Female doctor talking to four other doctors at table

 Who Should Apply?

-This program is designed for PGY3 Neurology residents who are interested in Movement Disorders or still exploring their career focus in neurology.
+This program is designed for rising PGY2 Neurology residents currently working in the USA who will be PGY3 by October and are interested in Movement Disorders or still exploring their career focus in neurology.

-Interested PGY3 Neurology residents should email Denise Beran at TeamTraining@Parkinson.org for pre-approval to secure a seat in the program.
-Please write “Resident” in the Subject line.
+Interested neurology residents should use the link below to apply for pre-approval to secure a seat in the program.

 Training Details

-• Participants: Up to 15 Neurology residents will be accepted into this program.
-The selected residents will participate along with approximately 85 other HCPs representing clinicians on the MDS team.
+• Participants: Up to 25 Neurology residents will be accepted into this program.
+The selected residents will participate along with approximately 85 other HCPs representing clinicians on the MDS teams.

-• Residents who complete the training will join the group of Team Training Alumni which will give them access to the 2,000 plus trained alumni to continue growing your HCP network and will always be given the opportunity to join our monthly office hours for alumni to receive updates on key Parkinson’s research and clinical care.
+• Residents who complete the training will join the group of Team Training Alumni which will give them access to other trained alumni to continue growing your HCP network and will have the opportunity to join our monthly office hours for alumni to receive updates on key Parkinson’s research and clinical care.

 Program Learning Outcomes